[email protected] UK Free Call: +44 208 638 73 30 Whatsapp: +90 544 852 45 26

-Everybody whose ears have reached to its full size and have a good state of health are suitable for otoplasty operation.
+Everybody whose ears have reached their full size and have a good state of health is suitable for an otoplasty operation.

-The procedure gives very successful results, especially on children who suffer from protruding ears and are exposed to bullying and teasing among their peers.
+The procedure gives very successful results, especially in children who suffer from protruding ears and are exposed to bullying and teasing among their peers.